Your cat spends the majority of their time in your home so make sure it’s a kitty haven with these 7 tips for creating a cat friendly home!

+One of the most important aspects of creating a cat friendly home is making sure your cat has vertical space.
 The creation of vertical space is HUGE for cats.
 It opens up their space, makes it easier for cats in a multi-cat household to get along as they can “time-share” their space/assets because there are enough spots to go around, and it lets them survey their world from on high.
 It also encourages exercise, sorely lacking for many indoor cats, by giving them somewhere to jump to.
 There are many awesome (and attractive!) ways to create vertical space for your cats: amazing cat trees, cat shelves, and the connection of these vertical spaces to create “cat super highways.”

 Pictured above: With high perches, playhouses, swinging ropes, ladders, and more, the Classic Cat Tree from Armarkat has something for every cat (from $45).

 The beautiful Lotus Cat Shelves from Refined Feline provide an ideal up-top perch for your cat.
 Not only do they provide vertical space, but they’re supremely chic (from $64).

 2. Provide a dining experience free of whisker stress.